Definitive Guide for Day Trading Fibonacci Arcs

-Trading with fibonacci arcs is done by first identifying the key fibonacci arc levels.
+Fibonacci arc trading is done by first identifying the key fibonacci arc levels.
 The next step is to monitor how the stock performs at these key levels.
 If the stock breaks above both a recent price high and an arc resistance level (38.2%, 50% or 61.8%), a buy order should be placed.
-Traders should then look for the next higher fibonacci arc level to lock in profits, or sell the position outright.
+Traders should then look for the next highest fibonacci arc level to lock in profits, or sell the position outright.

 Fibonacci Arc Trading Example

 Below is a fibonacci arc trading example, courtesy of VT Trader.
 This example is on a 30-minute level over a two-day period.
 Notice how a trough and peak are used on the chart to draw the trend line which the fibonacci arcs are based upon.
 Then notice how as the price reacts from the peak it sells off sharply down to the 61.8% arc retracement level.
 This hidden arch level initially acted as support, but as the EUR/USD closed below the arc level, it eventually became resistance.

 Now that you are familiar with fibonacci arcs, we will now dig further into how to trade with the indicator.

 After all, it is not enough to identify patterns on the chart.
 You should also know how to enter and exit trades based on signals from the indicator.